ipikuka/remark-flexible-toc/README.md

 }
 ```

-#### the second way of getting TOC via a reference array in the options
+#### The second way of getting TOC via a reference array in the options

-And our module, `example.js`, looks as follows:

 ```javascript
 import { read } from "to-vfile";